oracle-livelabs/analytics-ai/big-data/analyze-iot-car/lab4-analyze-driving-patterns/analyze-driving-patterns.md

 This lab assumes that you have successfully completed the following labs in the Contents menu:

 - Lab 1: Setup Your Environment
-- Lab 2: Monitor the truck real-time drive
+- Lab 2: Monitoring the truck real-time driving
-- Lab 3: Identify dangerous road sections
+- Lab 3: Warning of dangerous road sections

-## Task 1:Execute Spark SQL Script
+## Task 1: Execute Spark SQL Script

 **Source Code Explanation**
 The following part in spark-sql.sql create temporary view to access data from MySQL.